miki151/keeperrl_wiki/Gameplay/Roguelike.md

 When playing an adventurer without a dungeon base, you'll want to remember the nearest Ally map square, where you'll have friendly troops around and a bed to borrow and heal up on.
 (Enemies won't generally follow you from one map square to another, but they may hang around near the entry/exit point on their own map square.)

-As a Keeper, you'll have a dungeon base, which the enemy may counter-attack after repelling your invasion...but you'll have the advantage of friendly architecture, trooops, traps, etc.  Use these advantages you've made and turn the situation around!
+As a Keeper, you'll have a dungeon base, which the enemy may counter-attack after repelling your invasion...but you'll have the advantage of friendly architecture, troops, traps, etc.  Use these advantages you've made and turn the situation around!

 Take advantage of terrain: